categoryPhilosophy of Mind

 The Captain of My Soul

 Central to the plot of Clint Eastwood’s Invictus is William Ernest Henley’s short poem of the same name.
-Though the role of the poem suffers some historical revisionism in the film, its role in the life of Nelson Mandela is worth consideration.
+Though the role of the poem suffers some historical revisionism in the film, its role in the life of Nelson Mandela sheds light on what it truly means to be free.
 The film recounts the remarkable story of Mandela’s efforts at national reconciliation through his embrace of the South African rugby team, which at the time remained a symbol of Apartheid’s ethnic segregation.
 In 1996, when I returned for the first time to South Africa, my childhood home, some old friends shared with me how meaningful it was when Mandela appeared at Ellis Park donning the Springbok green and gold.
 I’m gratified that this remarkable story of reconciliation has made it to the screen, especially while Morgan Freeman is still with us.
 He was born to play Mandela.
 During Mandela’s long internment on Robben Island, Henley’s poem adorned a wall of his cell, a constant reminder that though his freedom had been taken from him, he remained “the captain of his soul“.
 The words of this poem, and their significance to Mandela, underscore a central point of contention in the debate about human free will.
 It seems to me that one problem with some arguments for compatibilism, the idea that determinism and human responsibility are compatible, is the conflating of freedom and free will.
 Mandela’s story is a powerful reminder that there is freedom beyond freedom.
 That is, it matters whether we are captains or merely observers of our souls.

 Calling upon Henley’s poem as a powerful expression of our sense of having free will, here I consider one particular line of argument: that to be free in the sense relevant to moral responsibility is just to be free from external constraint.
 This view, classical compatibilism, continues to assert itself in spite of so obviously missing the target.1